mcsammon/mcsammon.github.io/_posts/2016-07-24-inequality_1.markdown

 # Future Work

 One of the problems with the evidence I've presented is its static nature.
 It's true that top 20% are increasing their wealth/income relative to everyone else - but that group isn't necessarily the same people every year.  <br />
 According to a <a href="http://fortune.com/2015/03/02/economic-inequality-myth-1-percent-wealth/">Fortune article</a>, "70% of the population will have experienced at least one year within the top 20th percentile of income."
-A future post will analyze the Panel Study of Income Dynamics (PSID) which unlike the census (a random sample), tracks the same individuals over time.
-The PSID can be used to compute the transition probabilities between income quantiles, so we can better understand the dynamic nature of inequality over time.
+A next step would be to use the Panel Study of Income Dynamics (PSID), which unlike the census tracks the same individuals over time.
+The PSID can be used to compute the transition probabilities between income quantiles to understand the dynamic nature of inequality over time.